Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

 \subsection{Main results}

-In this work, we 1) provide a succinct GQME representation of the dynamics of non-Markovian quantum systems, and 2) develop an efficient quantum algorithm for simulating the dynamics of open quantum systems in this new representation.
-It is worth noting that we only consider open quantum systems with coupling parameter $\lambda \ll 1$.
-This is because, when the coupling between the system and the bath is strong, a formulation of the dynamics will inevitably require more information from the bath Hamiltonian $H_B$ and the bath part $B_\alpha$ of the interaction terms.
-This will make the simulation problem intractable even for quantum computers due to the enormous size of the bath.
+In this work, we 1) provide a succinct GQME representation for the dynamics of non-Markovian quantum systems, and 2) develop an efficient quantum algorithm for simulating the dynamics of open quantum systems {based on} this new representation. {The derivation of the GQME is an important mathematical contribution that provides the groundwork for algorithmic development.} It is worth noting that we only consider open quantum systems with coupling parameter $\lambda \ll 1$.
+This is the scenario when we have a priori bound on the model error, whereas in the strong coupling regime, it is difficult to determine such an error in advance, and results can only be trusted with a leap of faith.

-For the GQME, we choose to work with one that can be unravelled \cite{breuer2002theory}.
-Namely, it corresponds to a stochastic Schr\"odinger equation and the state-matrix is automatically positive semidefinite.
-Let $K$ be the number of Lorentzian terms in representing the bath correlation function \cite{ritschel2014analytic}.
+\paragraph{Mathematical contribution} In modeling open quantum systems, an important property to retain is the positivity.
+Toward this end, we choose to work with one that can be derived from an unraveling approach \cite{breuer2002theory}.
+Namely, there exists an underlying stochastic Schr\"odinger equation (SSE) and the state-matrix is automatically positive semidefinite.
+In order to accurately incorporate the effect of the bath, let $K$ be the number of Lorentzian terms in representing the bath correlation function \cite{ritschel2014analytic}.
 We consider an embedding of the system state $\rho_S$ into an $\CO(n\log K)$-qubit system (with dimension $K2^n$).
-Let $\Gamma$ denote the (unnormalized) state density matrix of this larger system.
-We propose the following quantum master equation to describe the dynamics of $\Gamma$:
+Let $\Gamma$ denote the (unnormalized) state density matrix of this larger space.
+We derive from the SSE the following quantum master equation to describe the dynamics of $\Gamma$:

-where $H$ (in general non-Hermitian) is defined in \cref{eq:H-block} which involves $H_S$, $S_{\alpha}$, and the bath correlation function (assumed to be part of input), and $V_k$ is defined in \cref{eq:Vk} which involves the bath correlation function.
-The initial state $\Gamma(0)$ of this GQME is
+where $H$ (in general non-Hermitian) is defined in \cref{eq:H-block} which involves $H_S$, $S_{\alpha}$, and the bath correlation function (assumed to be part of the input). $V_k$ will be defined later in \cref{eq:Vk} which involves the bath correlation function.
+The initial state $\Gamma(0)$, as deduced from the SSE, is given by,